monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Standards and Guidelines

-Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you `git commit` (if you've followed the above instructions properly).
+Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which automatically runs every time you make a commit(`git commit`) (if you've followed the above instructions properly).

 We recommend following the guidelines below to increase your chances of getting your change accepted.